mmznr/Staatsarchiv-GLAMhack/README.md

-# Sex and Crime und Keinpenschlägereien in der frühen Neuzeit
+# Sex and Crime und Kneipenschlägereien in der frühen Neuzeit

 ## Goal
 Make the data better searchable and georeference it for visualization.